ooni/oohttp/README.md

 ## Issue tracker

 Please, report issues in the [ooni/probe](https://github.com/ooni/probe) repository.
-Make sure you mention `ootls` in the issue title.
+Make sure you mention `oohttp` in the issue title.

 ## Patches